 From reading the above it may seem like I have it all figured out.
 And for concealed carry duty?
 I’m very, very happy with this gun.
 I literally carry it from the time I get out of bed until I’m laying back down in bed every day.
 I can shoot it far better than anything I’ve ever carried.
 It has proven 100% reliable with the right magazines, and 100% reliable with a variety of defensive ammo.
 But there are still some contraindications, and some things. . .
 Well, I’ll put it this way: life would be way, way easier if I could just be happy with a Glock 19.
 Here are a few reasons.

 A second gun: This one probably hits harder than anything – I need have a second gun (and so do you, if you don’t).
 You need a second gun to replace the one in your holster if you should be involved in a shooting and your gun is taken as evidence.
-You need a second gun in case the one in your holster breaks.
+It’s a good idea to have a second gun in case the one in your holster breaks.
 You need a second gun to beat the crap out of on the range.
 The cost of building/buying an exact replica of this simply too much for me to afford.
-I have a couple of guns that I could carry, but not another 1911 I trust.
+I have a couple of guns that I could carry, but not another 9mm 1911 I trust.
 I am considering the purchase of a Springfield EMP Contour to fill this void, but we’ll see.
 On the other hand, I could buy two Glock 19s for the cost of a EMP…

-Cost: the cost of a reliable 1911 is high.
+Cost: the cost of a reliable 1911 is high, especially a 9mm 1911.
 Not only is the gun expensive, you’re going to have to prove that it’s reliable, which is going to take ammo and range time.
 Granted, you should be proving any gun reliable, but I’ll put it this way: if I had to Commando†-style break into a gun store, grab a pistol and some ammo, and expect it to run, it sure-as-shit would NOT be a 1911.
 It would be a Glock or a Ruger revolver.

 Willingness to invest time in mastery: In the six months or so before I got out of the military, I was a “strap hanger.”
 I didn’t have a lot going on, but was one of the senior guys hanging around my company office.
 When the young new guys to the company started showing up, I started working with them just a bit, including beginning their education on the 1911.
 I stand by what I told those guys then: “the 1911 is an enthusiast’s gun.
 You don’t just get issued this gun, shoot it, and turn it back in to the armory.
 You build a relationship with it.”
 And that’s true.
-You have to run YOUR gun and get to know it; 1911s are all individuals.
+Each operator has to get to know his or her 1911; 1911s are all individuals.
 Some people find that idea romantic.
 I don’t find it to be that, exactly, it’s just the way it is.

 So that’s it.
 That’s why I carry the gun I do.
 I basically boils down to vast experience and training on the platform, and a desire for a reliable exemplar in 9mm.
 Do I recommend the 1911 to others?
 No, for a lot of the reasons I talked about earlier.
 In fact, if I had not been pushed into the deep end with a 1911, I almost certainly wouldn’t be running one now.
 Does that mean I think the platform isn’t viable?
 Absolutely not!
 Though it doesn’t get a lot of credit, a lot of good work has been done, really recently, with the old single stack 1911 and it shouldn’t be discounted in the hands of someone willing to do the hard work of mastering a reliable one.

 Stay tuned.
-I may write a review of my pistol if there is specific interest, and I definitely have at least one article planned on some lessons learned on the use of a 1911.
+I may write a review of my pistol if there is specific interest.
+I definitely have at least one article planned on some lessons learned on the use of a 1911.
 Again, if there’s anything specific you want to see, let me know.

 †If you’re too young to have seen Commando, fix it!